 While The Citadel recruits and admits students nationwide, our key suppliers and partners are the public and private secondary schools in South Carolina and four surrounding states, North Carolina, Georgia, Florida, and Virginia.
-For example, the entering class for fall 2008 included students from 37 states and 8 foreign countries.
+For example, this year's entering class included students from 37 states and 5 foreign countries.
 Most of our adult students are employed full-time in the Lowcountry.